FSIBT/PyMCNP/docs/source/pymcnp/ptrac.md

 ## AST Classes

 PyMCNP represents PTRAC non-terminals with AST classes and stores them in nested subpackages.
-These AST class have methods for translating PyMCNP and PTRAC:
+These AST class have methods for translating between PyMCNP and PTRAC:

 * ``from_mcnp``.
 Parses PTRAC source, checking for syntax and semantic errors.
 * ``to_mcnp``.
 Generates PTRAC source from PyMCNP objects, reformatting.